amirkour/reacting-next/README.md

 ## Docker commands

+### Building Image

 Taken primarily from [the nextjs deployment site.](https://nextjs.org/docs/deployment)

 ```javascript
 docker build -t reacting-next .
 docker run -p 3000:3000 reacting-next
 ```

+### Tagging/Pushing to aws

+1. use snippet awsecr 1 (w/o a space) - this will "retrieve an authentication token and authenticate your Docker client to your registry."
+Use the AWS CLI
+2. build the image you wanna deploy
+3. use snippet awsecr 2 (w/o a space) - this'll "tag your image so you can push the image to [your] repository"
+4. use snippet awsecr 3 (w/o a space) - this'll push your image to your AWS repository